The Johnson State Bank and Bank of Ulysses, A Branch of The Johnson State Bank, can be found on the Internet at the following address:

-Electronic Check or Draft Conversion.
 Your check or draft can result in an electronic funds transfer.
 This can happen in several ways.
-For example:

 Your authorization to make these types of electronic fund transfers may be expressed in writing or implied through the posting of a sign.

-Internet Banking.
-You can access your account(s) you maintain with us by computer using your assigned user ID and password to:
+You can access your account(s) you maintain with us by computer or mobile device using your assigned user ID and password to:

 You may use your card to:

 Some of these services may not be available at all terminals.

 There are no limitations on the frequency of EFTs you make with your ATM/Debit cards, except those shown on the Truth in Savings Disclosure brochure given to you at the time of account opening, relating to Money Market Checking Accounts and Savings Accounts.

 ATM card withdrawals are limited to a maximum of $100 per day.
 A day is a period of 24 consecutive hours.
 Saturday, Sunday, and holidays are included when calculating daily withdrawal levels.